-As the major funding body for HMR in Australia, the NHMRC is essential for enabling health and medical innovation.
+As the major funding body for HMR in Australia, the NHMRC is essential for enabling the foundational health and medical innovation that will underpin future translational returns.

 - Investment into NHMRC-supported projects and people yields exceptional returns every \$1 invested returns \$3.20 in economic, health or social benefits, including wellbeing gains, avoided health system and indirect costs, and commercialisation.^{1,2} - NHMRC investment between 2000-2015 is projected to yield net returns of over \$1.5B per year.1 - The largest increase in real exports over the last decade has been in medical instruments and medicinal and pharmaceutical products3 an industry with a rich future as Australia transitions from a resource-based economy to a knowledge-based economy.